gomezc08/UFO_Data_Analysis/README.md

 # UFO_Data_Analysis
 Chris' Questions:
-1. Is there a correlation between the time of a UFO sighting and its location, with the season it occured?
+1. Is there a correlation between sightings for each UFO shape and when it was reported?
-2. Are more UFO sightings at night or during the day?
+2. Is there a correlation between the time of a UFO sighting with the season it occured?

 Colby's Questions:
 1. Something involving latitutde and longitude i think?